 Returns y-hat \(\left( \mathbf{\hat{y}} \right)\).

-matrix is computed using P()
+If P = NULL, the P matrix is computed using P()

-as its argument.
-If P
+with X as its argument.
+If P is provided, X is not needed.

 Wikipedia: Ordinary Least Squares